Monday, November 29, 2010

 TITMOUSE: Nameless, faceless many!

-Apparently, Alec subscribes to the Tony Soprano rules of life: rules for her, none for him.
+Apparently, he subscribes to the Tony Soprano rules of life: rules for her, none for him.
 Believe it or not, many men still cling to this antiquated way of doing things.
 I know, I know, hard to believe.

 TUNE IN NEXT WEEK: The Return of the Son of "What If This Scene Was Directed By...?"